 Once your nervous system becomes overprotective, anything can set it off – even thoughts.

-Most of the time, pain is useful.
-But if pain continues after tissues have healed and danger has disappeared, it’s no longer useful.
 When you anticipate pain, it can increase the pain response.
 This can lead to higher levels of stress and anxiety, which may make the pain worse.
 Over time, this vicious cycle can make it harder to cope.

-Your brain can constantly adapt to changes in your body and the environment.
+Your brain can constantly adapt to changes in your body and environment.
 With persistent pelvic pain, if you repeat certain thoughts, feelings and behaviour, it can lead to a more sensitive nervous system.
 This can make your pain worse.

-But you can retrain your brain to reduce your pain.
+You can retrain your brain to reduce your pain.
 For example, you can try different activities, such as meditation and yoga, or see a psychologist to learn how to manage your thoughts about pain.
 A pelvic floor physiotherapist can also help you learn more about your pain.

 You don’t have to do this alone.
 Work with your healthcare team to develop a plan that’s right for you.